 We recently watched your Preparing to Homeschool High School videos in our homeschool group.
 They were great!
 I have a question about Saxon Math.
 My 10th grader is taking Advanced Math and has already completed Algebra 1 and 2.
 Do you have an opinion about Saxon and the way geometry is included?
 Would you suggest another route?
 My eighth grader has completed Algebra 1 and now in 2.
 I have 4 others coming along after these two so I’m wondering if this is the best route.

 Do you enjoy our monthly newsletter, The HomeScholar Record?
-If so, we would love it if you would write a brief homeschool newsletter review here, so others could find it!
-Thanks.
+If so, please consider writing a brief homeschool newsletter review here, so others can find it.
+Thanks!